 Tisha died in 1987 and is buried next to her husband on their homestead in Chicken.

-Daily tours of the Historic Town of Chicken and Tisha's Schoolhouse leave at 10am and 2pm during the summer season from The Goldpanner Gift Shop.
+Daily tours of the Historic Town of Chicken and Tisha's Schoolhouse at 10am during the summer season from The Goldpanner Gift Shop.

 You can purchase Tisha's book in our gift shop or here online.